m-braunschweig/diy-smartwatch/README.md

 **Please note that this Project is still Work in Progress and is not nearly finished yet**

 This project originates from this [project](https://github.com/RatsgymnasiumPeine/2016-07-diy-smartwatch), but it's completly rewritten and on a PCB.

+## Language

+This project is written in C++, but for the learning aspect I try to keep it very close to C (excluding classes).
+In the future this might get fully ported to pure C.